 Host Family Opportunities Summer 2019

-Apply to be a host family to host an international visitor for 1-3 weeks this summer!
-We have opportunities to host adults and youth this summer:
+Apply to be a host family to host an international visitor for 1-2 weeks this summer!
+We have opportunities to host high school students in July and August:

 Mexico: July 20-1, youth 15-18 year olds